The1Speck/Deathrun-Done-Right/README.md

 - Disable plugin if its not a deathrun map (Ability to disable this feature included)
 - Full blocking of changing to T team manually.
 - Disable autoswitching based on players on server.
-- Player can't be T consecutively unless allowed to.
+- Player can't be T consecutively unless allowed to. _Not implemented yet.._

 ####Commands